openhealthcare/opal/doc/docs/reference/patient_list.md

 Further information is available in the [Guides section](../guides/list_views.md#slug).

 #### PatientList.template_name

-If you want to over-ride the default Patient List template `opal/templates/patient_list/spreadsheet.html` with a custom template, or set the Card or Table PatientList templates, you can specify the path of the custom template (relative to `/myapp/templates/`) in this property.
+If you want to over-ride a default Patient List template `opal/templates/patient_list/layouts/spreadsheet_list.html` with a custom template, or set the included Card or Table PatientList templates, you can specify the path of the custom template (relative to `/myapp/templates/`) in this property.

 ```python
 # myapp/patient_lists.py